olegv142/esp32-bt-serial/README.md

 You can use hardware flow control CTS/RTS lines or ignore them depending on your system design details.
 Basically not using RTS line is safe if packets you are sending to the module's RXD line are not exceeding 128 bytes.
 The CTS line usage is completely up to your implementation of the serial data receiver.
 If you are not going to use CTS line you should either connect it to the ground or disable at firmware build stage by means of *make menuconfig*.
 The EN line plays the role of the reset to the module.
 Low level on this line turns the module onto the reset state with low power consumption.
 In case you are not going to use this line it should be pulled up.
 The pull up resistors on the TXD and RTS lines are needed to prevent them from floating during module boot.

+## Alternative settings

+Pulling IO4 low while powering on activate alternative settings for baud rate and device name.
+It may be handy in case you need separate setting for flashing firmware for example.
+Note that in alternative mode hardware flow control is not used.
+Leave IO4 floating if alternative setting are not needed.

 ## Troubleshooting

 The ESP32 module is using the same serial channel used for programming to print error and debug messages.
 So if anything goes wrong you can attach the programming circuit without grounding the IO0 pin and monitor debug messages during module boot.